 BEST TOUCH SCREEN

-For those who like to be hands-on, this Dell touchscreen monitor is a great option.
+Touchscreens are more common in tablets and 2-in-1 laptops, but for those who prefer a hands-on approach to work, this is the best monitor for you.
+Dell makes some of the best laptops for professionals, so it’s no surprise that the computer giant also makes some of the best second monitors.
 Its stand allows for it to be folded in unique standing positions giving you an array of orientation options.
 It’s also affordable, albeit, a little older, but it’s a reliable 1080p touch screen offering that provides a great amount of utility.

 BEST CURVED GAMING MONITOR